 Nikolas Kozloff is a New York-based writer.
 A former academic, he received his doctorate in Latin American history from Oxford University.
 The author of Hugo Chavez: Oil, Politics and the Challenge to the U.S., and

-Few have written as extensively as Kozloff about Latin America and the wider region.
+Few have written as extensively as Kozloff about Latin America and the wider region, with nearly 300 articles and counting.
 For years, he has been reporting on Venezuela.
-An expert on U.S. foreign policy in Latin America, he has also covered rising star Brazil and the politics surrounding the drug war.
+He has also covered rising star Brazil and the politics surrounding the drug war.

 In addition, Kozloff is the author of No Rain in the Amazon: How South America's Climate Change Affects the Entire Planet, and frequently writes articles about the environment and climate change.

-Furthermore, he founded The Revolutionary Handbook interview project and has been an ongoing commentator on the "Occupy" movement.
+Furthermore, Kozloff founded The Revolutionary Handbook interview project and has been an ongoing commentator on the "Occupy" movement.

 Kozloff is the author of the satiric novel, Post Academic Stress Disorder.
 The New York Times calls the book a "wry novel about the anarchists, spiritualists, health nuts, pet lovers, and pie-throwers of the East Village."